Ryan358/Drawing_Stabilization_Robot/README.md

 This code uses the data from setup to check accelerometer data and control the servos accordingly.
 Using the initializations from setup.py and the current positions provided by main.py, this code checks if hand movement exceeds a threshold of acceleration and momentarily stiffens the servos if it does.

+For hardware testing: I suggest testing Main first to get the analog inputs settled, then test setup to ensure that you can move and calibrate servos properly.
+Then you can test damping.